-The first SIP signaling roundtrip between the initiating and target CMSes may transit through any number of intermediate SIP signaling proxies.
-Since IPsec is applied separately on each signaling hop, the contents of the SIP signaling message is decrypted and re-encrypted at each SIP signaling proxy.
+The first SIP signaling roundtrip between the initiating and target CMSs may transit through any number of intermediate SIP signaling proxies.
+Since TLS is applied separately on each signaling hop, the contents of the SIP signaling message is decrypted and re-encrypted at each SIP signaling proxy.
 The full contents of the SIP signaling message, including media stream keying material, are available in the clear at each intermediate SIP signaling proxy.
-In order to protect the media stream keying material from the SIP proxies, the second half of the keying material that is sent in a SIP reply from the target CMS back to the initiating CMS is encrypted as specified in section 7.4.1.3.3.